Arctenox/Tensor_Prism/README.md

 - Core merging nodes with advanced interpolation methods
 - Advanced mask system with filtering and blending
 - Spectral analysis and frequency-domain merging
-- Advanced mask system with filtering and blending
 - Support for SDXL models with granular block control
 - Model weight modification tools

+## Credits

+Developed by Arctenox with assistance from Gemini 2.5 Flash and Claude 4.